 The PVLSD educates approximately 150 students with disabilities each year through a continuum of supports and services in each child's least restrictive enviroment.
 These may include specially designed instruction, related services and therapies, classroom accommodations, curricular modifications, and assistive technology.

-The PVLSD proudly employs 9 special educators and partners with the Ashtabula County Educational Service Center to provide speech-language, occupational, and physical therapies, as well as school psychological services, audiological and vision services, and preschool special education.
+The PVLSD proudly employs 9 special education teachers, a speech-language pathologist, and school psychologist, and partners with the Ashtabula County Educational Service Center to provide additional speech-language, occupational, and physical therapies, as well as audiological and vision services, and preschool special education services.

 If you have any concerns about your child's services, please contact you child's special educator or service provider, their school principal, or the Director of Pupil Services at (440) 293-6488.